brzzda/depthest/README.md

 # depthest

-Depth estimation based on odometry and image data
+Depth estimation based on odometry and image data.